celiason/huebase/README.md

 ![](/docs/schema_kingfisher.png)

 ## Some cool queries to try
+Once you run `python create-db.py` (after customizing settings for your system, etc.) the database should be setup and ready to go.
+You can then look at different ways of slicing the data.

 ### Patches per species
 Let's say we want to look at the number of unique patches measured for females birds of each species: